OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 ## Support Me:

 Support is **very** important to me, with it I can do what I love - educating DeFi & Crypto users :sparkling_heart:  First, a few words, dear friends...
 I want to thank everyone who sent me donations!
-Much much thanks to you, I was able to bear the loss of my last job, found new meaning of life, and finally started writing a lot!

 The best thing is to support me directly by donating to my address on Ethereum Main-net or any of the compatible networks or to any address from the list below: